Understanding And Supporting Employees With A Victim Mentality

 9. Encourage Open Communication: Open communication can help reduce misunderstandings and feelings of victimization.

-10. Promote Self-Care: Encourage employees to take care of their physical and mental health.
+10. Promote Self-Care: Encourage employees to care for their physical and mental health.
 This can help them feel more empowered and less victimized.

-The Karpman Drama Triangle is a common model used to understand the victim mentality in the workplace.
-It consists of three roles: the Victim, the Persecutor, and the Rescuer.
+The Karpman Drama Triangle is a standard model for understanding the victim mentality in the workplace.
+It consists of three roles: the Victim, the Prosecutor, and the Rescuer.

-The Victim feels oppressed, the Persecutor is the one causing the oppression, and the Rescuer tries to solve the situation.
+The Victim feels oppressed, the prosecutor is the one causing the oppression, and the Rescuer tries to solve the situation.

 Understanding this model can help leaders identify and address the victim mentality in their teams.